 There is one thing that drives me absolutely crazy in my line of SharePoint consulting work.
 And that is when clients refer to SharePoint & Office 365 as a SharePoint Migration project.
-Yes, I may be an obsessive perfectionist, since I insist on certain naming convention here.
+Yes, I may be an obsessive perfectionist, since I insist on certain naming conventions here.
 But the reality is that it is more than just a name thing.
 It is not about moving 20 or 120 GB of files from one location to another.
 It is much more elaborate and complicated than that.
 Let me explain.

 It is not a SharePoint Migration project.
 It is a User Adoption Project!

 Many times, behind the name, hides the attitude of the organization toward the SharePoint project.
 Many “old school” IT departments and executives out there tend to think about SharePoint implementation purely as an IT project.
 It is not!
 The word “migration” kind of implies the technical nature.
 The reality is that SharePoint Implementation is anything but a technical project.
 Here is the proof: